-In 1982, under the auspices of the Belgian Ministry of Public Health, a culture collection of medically interesting fungal strains was founded within the Mycology Laboratory of the Institute of Hygiene and Epidemiology (IHE), located in Brussels.
-The collection was named IHEM and was in 1983 one of the founding partners of the Belgian Coordinated Collections of Microorganisms (BCCM).
-The first catalogue of IHEM was published in 1985 with 660 strains.
-The collection acquired in 1992 the status of International Depository Authority (IDA) for patent deposits under the Budapest Treaty.
+In 1980, a culture collection of medically interesting fungal strains was initiated within the Mycology Laboratory of the Institute of Hygiene and Epidemiology (IHE), located in Brussels.
+Its detailed history can be found here.
 Though the culture collection kept its acronym BCCM/IHEM, the host institute IHE evolved to become Sciensano.
 The host lab became the Section of Mycology and Aerobiology and consists of four units:

 - the Medical Mycology unit